Research & Publications

 Prior to joining the faculty at Yale, Dr. Yoviene Sykes completed her pre- and post-doctoral fellowships in the Yale Department of Psychiatry, specializing in the treatment of schizophrenia spectrum disorders, including specialized training in treating first episode psychosis at the STEP program.

-Currently, Dr. Yoviene Sykes is the Director of the Connecticut Early Psychosis Learning Health Network, a new initiative that will engage key health care providers in workforce development and care coordination for recent onset psychosis across the state.
+Currently, Dr. Yoviene Sykes is the Director of the Connecticut Early Psychosis Learning Health Network, a new initiative that will engage key health care providers in workforce development for recent onset psychosis across the state.
 Dr. Yoviene Sykes also serves as a staff psychologist and oversees the provision of family services for the Specialized Treatment Early in Psychosis (STEP) clinic at the Connecticut Mental Health Center (CMHC).

 Education & Training